pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 ## Recommended Initial Mod Settings

 1. When the game starts, create your chracter and wait until the mod initialization process completes.
 The scrolling notification messages on the top left screen will stop in 1-2 mins approximately.
-1. Save the game.
+1. Save the game just in case.
-1. Load the saved game.
+1. Open the mod settings and change the following options.
-1. Open mod settings and change the following options.
+1. (Optional) Follower Framework: Set town only sandbox.
+Disable follower gifts.
-1. Enable SunHelm.
-Close the mod settings and wait until it finishes loading.
-Re-open the mod settings, disable Tutorial and turn off the Widget.
+1. (Optional) OStim Standalone: Go to Excitement.
+Disable UI bars.
-1. Follower Framework(Nether's): Set town only sandbox, disable follower gifts.
+1. SkyUI: Disable the effect UI widget.
-1. SkyUI: Disable effect UI widget.
+1. SunHelm: Enable the mod, close the settings and wait until it finishes loading.
+Re-open the mod settings, disable the Tutorial and turn off the Widget.
 1. Save the game.
 1. Load the saved game.
 1. Enjoy your game.